TypicalFork/mdBook/guide/src/format/config.md

   will be created when the book is built (i.e. `create-missing = true`).
 If this is `false` then the build process will instead exit with an error if any files do not exist.
-- **use-default-preprocessors:** Disable the default preprocessors of (`links` & `index`) by setting this option to `false`.
+- **use-default-preprocessors:** Disable the default preprocessors (`links` & `index`) by setting this option to `false`.

-  If you have the same, and/or other preprocessors declared via their table of configuration, they will run instead.
+  If you have the same and/or other preprocessors declared via their table of configuration, they will run instead.

   - For clarity, with no preprocessor configuration, the default `links` and